stephenmcd/hot-redis/README.rst

 most luscious of bearded necks.

-HOT Redis was drawn from the infrastructure behind the `kouio RSS reader`_, a popular alternative to Google Reader.
+HOT Redis was drawn from the infrastructure behind the `Kouio RSS reader`_, a popular alternative to Google Reader.

 Installation